rukasudev/keiko-bot/README.md

      docker-compose up
      ```

-4. 🎉 Enjoy the enhanced moderation and engagement features offered by Corgi Bot in your Discord server!
+4. 🎉 Enjoy the enhanced moderation and engagement features offered by Keiko in your Discord server!

 ### 💬 Contributions

-Contributions to Corgi Bot are welcome!
+Contributions to Keiko are welcome!
 If you have any ideas for new features or improvements, please feel free to submit a pull request.

 ### 📝 License

-Corgi Bot is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Keiko Bot is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the `LICENSE` file for more information.